The Promise states:

 However, we hear from the Care Experienced community through participation and advocacy evidence, including our National Advocacy Helpline, that Care Experienced adults are being left to struggle and are still facing stark inequalities in areas including health, socio-economic deprivation, education and employment and housing.

-Change is not just necessary, but very possible, and within reach with a different approach.
+Change is not just necessary, but very possible.
 To achieve equality with their non-Care Experienced peers, we have identified two campaign calls.
 These are:

 Rights for Care Experienced people must be laid out in policy and legislation to address the additional barriers they face.
 Support to realise their rights must be available from the cradle to the grave.
 When these rights are not being met, there needs to be simple and accessible routes to justice to ensure they are upheld.